A chronology of key events:

 Russia formally joins the World Trade Organization (WTO) after 18 years of negotiations.

-2013 July - Anti-corruption blogger and leading opposition activist Alexei Navalny is sentenced to five years in prison after being found guilty of embezzling money from a regional timber firm, in a trial he rejects as politically motivated.
+2013 July - Anti-corruption blogger and leading opposition activist Alexei Navalny is sentenced to five years in prison after being found guilty of embezzling money from a timber firm, in a trial he rejects as politically motivated.
 Opposition supporters protest against the verdict, and Western governments voice concern.

-2013 September - Mr Navalny comes second in the Moscow mayoral election after being released pending appeal, and nearly succeeds in forcing the Kremlin's candidate into a run-off.
+2013 September - Mr Navalny comes second in the Moscow mayoral election after being released pending appeal, coming close to forcing the Kremlin's candidate into a run-off.

-2013 October - Appeals court upholds Alexei Navalny's conviction for embezzlement but suspends his jail sentence.
-The ruling allows him to go free but bars him from standing for elected office.
-Fresh charges of money laundering are brought against him, and in February 2014 he is placed under house arrest for allegedly violating the terms of an earlier suspended sentence.
+2013 October - Appeals court upholds Alexei Navalny's conviction for but suspends his jail sentence, allowing him to go free while barring him from standing for elected office.
+Fresh charges of money laundering are brought against him in a separate case.

-2013 December - The Kremlin announces that the state-owned news agency RIA Novosti - which distinguished itself by its even-handed coverage of anti-Putin protests in 2012 and the trial of Alexei Navalny in 2013 - and the Voice of Russia radio station are to be restructured and placed under the control of a pro-Kremlin figure known for his extreme anti-Western views.
+2013 December - The Kremlin announces that the state-owned news agency RIA Novosti and the Voice of Russia radio station are to be restructured and placed under the control of a pro-Kremlin figure known for his extreme anti-Western views.

 Mr Putin pardons his former political opponent Mikhail Khodorkovsky on humanitarian grounds.
 Mr Khodorkovsky had spent 10 years in custody and was due to be released in August 2014.Ukraine crisis